darman12/asteroids/README.md

 ## Classes implemented by instructor
-* driver.cpp *main function that starts the game.
-Contains the game loop.*
+* driver.cpp *main function that starts the game *
 * uiDraw *some functions that draw and translate basic shapes with OpenGL*
 * uiInteract *sets up an OpenGL window and sets it up to receive user input.
 Input logic is included in the Game class, implemented by myself*
 * Point